uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 rescue toolkit](https://envirodatagov.org/event-toolkit/), which
 apportioned the challenge of saving data by distinct federal agency.

-We\'ve had a number of conversations at NYU and with other members of the library community about the implications of preserving federal data and providing access to it.
+We've had a number of conversations at NYU and with other members of the library community about the implications of preserving federal data and providing access to it.
 The efforts, while important, call attention to a problem of organization that is very large in scope and likely